Evolution: Darwinian revolution

 The crucial break from the concept of constant typological classes or types in biology came with the theory of evolution through natural selection, which was formulated by Charles Darwin and Alfred Wallace in terms of variable populations.
-Darwin used the expression "descent with modification" rather than "evolution".
+Darwin used the expression descent with modification rather than evolution.
 Partly influenced by An Essay on the Principle of Population (1798) by Thomas Robert Malthus, Darwin noted that population growth would lead to a "struggle for existence" in which favourable variations prevailed as others perished.
 In each generation, many offspring fail to survive to an age of reproduction because of limited resources.
 This could explain the diversity of plants and animals from a common ancestry through the working of natural laws in the same way for all types of organism.
 Darwin developed his theory of "natural selection" from 1838 onwards and was writing up his "big book" on the subject when Alfred Russel Wallace sent him a version of virtually the same theory in 1858.
 Their separate papers were presented together at an 1858 meeting of the Linnean Society of London.
 At the end of 1859, Darwin's publication of his "abstract" as On the Origin of Species explained natural selection in detail and in a way that led to an increasingly wide acceptance of Darwin's concepts of evolution at the expense of alternative theories.
-Thomas Henry Huxley applied Darwin's ideas to humans, using paleontology and comparative anatomy to provide strong evidence that humans and apes shared a common ancestry.
+Thomas Henry Huxley applied Darwin's ideas to humans, using palaeontology and comparative anatomy to provide strong evidence that humans and apes shared a common ancestry.
 Some were disturbed by this since it implied that humans did not have a special place in the universe.

+Othniel C. Marsh, America's first palaeontologist, was the first to provide solid fossil evidence to support Darwin's theory of evolution by unearthing the ancestors of the modern horse.
+In 1877, Marsh delivered a very influential speech before the annual meeting of the American Association for the Advancement of Science, providing a demonstrative argument for evolution.
+For the first time, Marsh traced the evolution of vertebrates from fish all the way through humans.
+Sparing no detail, he listed a wealth of fossil examples of past life forms.
+The significance of this speech was immediately recognised by the scientific community, and it was printed in its entirety in several scientific journals.

+In 1880, Marsh caught the attention of the scientific world with the publication of Odontornithes: a Monograph on Extinct Birds of North America, which included his discoveries of birds with teeth.
+These skeletons helped bridge the gap between dinosaurs and birds, and provided invaluable support for Darwin's theory of evolution.
+Darwin wrote to Marsh saying, "Your work on these old birds & on the many fossil animals of N. America has afforded the best support to the theory of evolution, which has appeared within the last 20 years" (since Darwin's publication of Origin of Species).